 When exercising outside, you breathe more deeply, bathing your brain and muscles with even more oxygen.
 Your brain, an oxygen hog, uses twenty percent of your body’s oxygen.

 On the next pretty, warm day (or even chilly – invigorating!) roll down the car windows or open the windows in your home.
 Go for a walk, run, or hike.
 Take up gardening and get the added benefit of being able to eat your efforts.
-Go camping under the stars.
+Go camping under the stars and do some heavenly exploration.
 Sit on a park bench and just breathe the fresh air.

 Your brain and body will thank you.